StigNygaard/lastfm-widgets/README.md

 The widget frontend code. _All_ that is needed for widget to work in _Demo_ or _Basic_ mode.
 See [Releases](https://github.com/StigNygaard/lastfm-widgets/releases) to get the latest "release-version" of this folder's content.
-And see https://lastfm-widgets.stignygaard.deno.net/ for more about widget _modes_ and how to use and customize the widget.
+And see the demo page at https://lastfm-widgets.stignygaard.deno.net/ for more about widget _modes_ and how to use and customize the widget.

 #### /website/demo/ folder